Yoonit-Labs/vue-yoonit-components/src/components/molecules/TableAttribute/README.md

 ## YooTableAttribute

-Component used to create a list item with attributes
+Component used to create a advanced list item with attributes

 ## Usage